olehsamoilenko/FdF/README.md

-This project is about creating a simplified graphic “wireframe” (“**fils de fer**” in french, hence the name of the project) representation of a relief landscape linking various points (x, y, z) via segments.
+This project is about creating a simplified graphic “wireframe” (“**fils de fer**” in french, hence the name of the project) representation of a relief landscape linking various points (x, y, z) via segments using [Bresenham's line algorithm](https://uk.wikipedia.org/wiki/Алгоритм_Брезенхейма).
 The coordinates of this landscape are stored in a file passed as a parameter to your program.
 Examples you can find in the folder ```maps```.
 Use my maps or create your own.
 Each number corresponds to a point in space: